 PLANORD02 costs are based on the standard cost estimate, and differences from targets represent total variances for the order.
 This is similar to Target Cost Version 0 view in previous reports.Total variances are relevant for settlement.

 Immediate target calculations were only made for orders twithout VCAL status.
-Doing this for all orders results in increasing report time.
+Doing this for all orders results in increased report time.
 Plan table ACDOCP and the speed of HANA allow targets to be recalculated when the report is executed.

 Production Order Plan Cost uses the preliminary order cost estimate values with PLANORD01.

 Open status refers to orders which are released (REL) but not fully delivered (DLV) or technically complete (TECO).
-Differences for these orders are work in process (WIP).
+Differences for these orders are Work in Process (WIP).

 Closed status orders are either DLV or TECO and differences represent variances.